Visiting Scholars Program

 Expectations for visiting scholars

 • Full-time residence at NYU during the agreed visiting scholar term.
-Visiting scholars may not hold concurrent appointments such as teaching, legal practice, or other fellowships without express disclosure and agreement.
+Visiting scholars may not hold concurrent appointments such as teaching, legal practice, or other fellowships without explicit disclosure and agreement.

 • Contribution to the intellectual life at USALI.
 Examples include: scholarly writing, collaborating, translation, presentations, articles, essays, or (upon invitation) guest lecturing at law school classes.